Parliamentary system

-A parliamentary system, or parliamentarian democracy, is a system of democratic governance of a state (or subordinate entity) where the executive derives its democratic legitimacy from its ability to command the support ("confidence") of the legislature, typically a parliament, to which it is accountable.
-In a parliamentary system, the head of state is usually a person distinct from the head of government.
-This is in contrast to a presidential system, where the head of state often is also the head of government and, most importantly, where the executive does not derive its democratic legitimacy from the legislature.
+A parliamentary system, or parliamentary democracy, is a form of government based on the fusion of powers.
+In this system the head of government (chief executive) derives their democratic legitimacy from their ability to command the support ("confidence") of a majority of the parliament, to which they are held accountable.
+This head of government is usually, but not always, distinct from a ceremonial head of state.
+This is in contrast to a presidential system, which features a president who is not fully accountable to the legislature, and cannot be replaced by a simple majority vote.

-Countries with parliamentary systems may be constitutional monarchies, where a monarch is the head of state while the head of government is almost always a member of parliament, or parliamentary republics, where a mostly ceremonial president is the head of state while the head of government is regularly from the legislature.
-In a few parliamentary republics, among some others, the head of government is also head of state, but is elected by and is answerable to parliament.
+Countries with parliamentary systems may be constitutional monarchies, where a monarch is the head of state while the head of government is almost always a member of parliament, or parliamentary republics, where a mostly ceremonial president is the head of state while the head of government is from the legislature.
+In a few countries, the head of government is also head of state but is elected by the legislature.
 In bicameral parliaments, the head of government is generally, though not always, a member of the lower house.

-Parliamentarianism is the dominant form of government in Europe, with 32 of its 50 sovereign states being parliamentarian.
-It is also common in the Caribbean, being the form of government of 10 of its 13 island states, and in Oceania.
-Elsewhere in the world, parliamentary countries are less common, but they are distributed through all continents, most often in former colonies of the British Empire that subscribe to a particular brand of parliamentarianism known as the Westminster system.
+Parliamentary democracy is the predominant form of government in the European Union, Oceania, and throughout the former British Empire, with other users scattered throughout Africa and Asia.
+A similar system, called a council–manager government, is used by many local governments in the United States.

 History

-Since ancient times, when societies were tribal, there were councils or a headman whose decisions were assessed by village elders.
-Eventually, these councils slowly evolved into the modern parliamentary system.
+The first parliaments date back to Europe in the Middle Ages.
+The earliest example of a parliament is disputed, especially depending how the term is defined.

+For example, the Icelandic Althing consisting of prominent individuals among the free landowners of the various districts of the Icelandic Commonwealth first gathered around the year 930 (it conducted its business orally, with no written record allowing an exact date).